Documentation Index

 Other /commands | Ignored silently |

-...) while the task is being processed, then replies with the result in the same chat.
+The bot sends a typing indicator (...) while the task is being processed, then replies with the result in the same chat.

 Required Environment Variables (Self-Hosted)